klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

     return $errorObjects
 }

+# GetErrorForLicenseFromGroup function
-#Returns an error label associated with a specific license inherited from a specific group. return $null if there is no error
+# Return an error label that's associated with a specific license that's inherited from a specific group.
+# Return $null if there's no error.
 function GetErrorForLicenseFromGroup
 {
     [OutputType([string])]
     Param([Microsoft.Online.Administration.User]$user,  [Guid]$groupId, [string]$skuId)

-    #There are some errors.
-Check if any of them is associated with the group
+    # There are some errors.
+Check if any of the errors are associated with the group.
     foreach($licenseError in GetErrorsForLicense $user $skuId)
     {
         if($licenseError.ReferencedObjectId -eq $groupId)